 It is true, we still have plenty of months ahead of us, but time goes by fast!
 I am worried that I will have too many things to do last-minute and this would be an extra burden.

 What inspired me

-One day, during my “what are we going to do with all our stuff” crisis I was wondering around Michael’s.
-I know that is the perfect place to buy more stuff to add to your clutter!
+One day, during my “what are we going to do with all our stuff” crisis I was wondering around Michaels.
+I know, that is the perfect place to buy more stuff to add to your clutter!
 However I found this book The Joy of Less: A Minimalist Guide to Declutter, Organize, and Simplify (Updated and Revised).

-I will be honest the title attracted and scared me at the same time.
+I will be honest, the title attracted and scared me at the same time.
 Today’s lifestyle makes us want more than what we actually need.
-When I look around at all the stuff we have, I wonder how much of it do we really NEED after all?
-The chance of having less and be happy about it was very appealing to me……this is when my decluttering project started!
+When I look around at all the stuff we have, I wonder how much of it we really do NEED after all.
+The chance of having less and be happy about it was very appealing to me.
+This is when my decluttering project started!